 To keep things super simple, we are using top Bitcoin broker Capital.com for our walkthrough.

 Step 1: Open an Account

-The first thing to do is to visit the Capital.com website and hit ‘Join Now’.
+The first thing to do is to visit the capital.com website and hit ‘Create account’.
 You will need to enter some information about who you are.